VNG-Realisatie/nlx/README.md

 This repository contains all of the components to the current **Proof of Concept** of the [NLX Product Vision](https://docs.nlx.io/introduction/product-vision/).
 Do **not** use this code in production.

+## Developing for NLX
+Please find the latest documentation for using NLX on [docs.nlx.io](https://docs.nlx.io).
+This is a good place to start if you would like to develop an application or service that uses or provides API access over NLX.

 ## Questions and contributions
 Read more on how to ask questions, file bugs and contribute code and documentation in [`CONTRIBUTING.md`](CONTRIBUTING.md).

-## Documentation
-Please find the latest documentation of NLX on [docs.nlx.io](https://docs.nlx.io).
-This is a good place to start if you would like to develop an application or service on top of NLX.

 ## Build and run NLX locally
 If you would like to deploy an NLX network on your local machine or contribute to the NLX code please follow these steps.